Stan-Based Epidemiological Models I: The Basics

 The model diagnostics are also excellent: all R-hat values are very close to 1.0 (indicating convergence), and the effective sample sizes (ESS) are well above 1000, confirming reliable posterior estimates.
 The fit between observed and predicted cases (bottom left panel) shows the model capturing the epidemic curve's shape and magnitude with high fidelity, while the inferred SIR trajectories (bottom right) recreate the full epidemic dynamics that were never directly observed, demonstrating the power of mechanistic modeling to recover underlying epidemiological processes from limited surveillance data.

-a specific file from the repo's
+can either download a specific file from the repo's data directory or

-convert2csv.py that reads the RData
+that reads the RData

-and transform them into csv
+files and transform them into csv

 files.

-I have chosen a simple flu outbreak, appearing in influenza_england_1978_school.csv
+I have chosen a simple flu outbreak, appearing in

 in the files above.